How To Become a Home Stager

 2. Determine your prices

-We often get asked how to set the prices for your home staging services, but with students in United States, Canada, Australia, United Kingdom, and New Zealand, we recommend looking locally at established firms to get a good idea of what you should be charging for home staging.
+We often get asked how to set the prices for your home staging services, but with students in the United States, Canada, Australia, the United Kingdom, and New Zealand, we recommend looking locally at established firms to get a good idea of what you should be charging for home staging.

 You’ll find many firms charge for an initial consultation, then per room.

 Some homes you stage will have no furniture, while others might only need small touches, decluttering, or changing some of the furniture.

 Many home stagers use a mix of rental and purchased furniture for their designs.
 What you want to do is a matter of preference.
 It is a good idea to have some pieces that you own.
 Look for discount decorations and furniture that could commonly match your niche.
 Pay attention to sales on items like paint or paintbrushes.